cloud-009/task-management/README.md

 This application has dependency with `sweetalert`, which is used to show toast messages to the user.

+Also dependency with `ng-http-loader`, to show the loader while creating a http call.

 ## Running unit tests

 Run `ng test` to execute the unit tests via Karma test runner.

-Also, you can run `ng test --code-coverage` to see the coverage of the test cases. (covered 96% overall)
+Also, you can run `ng test --code-coverage` to see the coverage of the test cases. (covered 91% overall)